sailikhithk/interview-prep-notes/progress.md

 * [2025-07-29 11:48:25] Completed study session on JPA Entity Lifecycle and FetchType strategies
 * [2025-07-29 13:53:04] Completed study session on Trie serialization for Autocomplete systems
 * [2025-07-30 10:13:54] Completed study session on MapReduce stream aggregating windows
+* [2025-07-31 13:34:03] Completed study session on Geohashing and Quadtree indexes for geospatial lookup